mayuxi987/mayuxi987.github.io/_posts/2017-03-22-MixedMethod.md

-- Next, based on your title and purpose, please include your research questions. o You should have at least one central QUAL RQ (exploring the central phenomenon of a study), as well as some associated sub-questions.
+- Next, based on your title and purpose, please include your research questions.

+  * You should have at least one central QUAL RQ (exploring the central phenomenon of a study), as well as some associated sub-questions.
 (1 point)
-o You should have at least one QUANT RQ or HYPOTHESIS.
-(1 point) o And you should have at least one MM RQ (1 point)
+  * You should have at least one QUANT RQ or HYPOTHESIS.
+(1 point)
+  * And you should have at least one MM RQ (1 point)

 Remember that

 -  QUAL RQs generally ask “how” or “what” and use exploratory verbs.
 -  QUANT RQs “inquire about the relationships among variables” (Creswell, p.
 143)
 -  QUANT HYPOTHESES “are predictions…about the expected outcomes of relationships among variables” (Creswell, p.
+143).
-143). o  And, in general, for QUANT strands of a MM study, we write only RQs or Hypotheses, not both.
+   * And, in general, for QUANT strands of a MM study, we write only RQs or Hypotheses, not both.
 -  MM RQs “directly address the mixing of the QUANT and QUAL strands of the research.”
 (Creswell, p.
 149) You can think of these as “hybrid” or “integrated” questions.
 (See Creswell, pp 148-151 for details.)